Once Upon A Time...

 ...there was a beautiful bully mix named ANGEL.
 And she rocked my world furever!

-Had it not been for the devastating circumstances surrounding the passing of my beautiful girl Angel, this business would most likely not have existed.
+Had it not been for the devastating circumstances surrounding the passing of my beautiful girl Angel, this venture would most likely not have existed.
 But her memory and spirit has inspired me to elevate others and embrace the journey.

 She crossed the Rainbow Bridge with the help of In-Home Euthanasia in the comfort of our own safe haven.
 Her loss was the must painful experience I have ever had, including human crossovers.
 Both of my parents have passed and after leaving my home country Sweden at an early age, I have never really had a place to truly call home.